automotiveMastermind/prompt/README.md

 ## Know It

-promptMastermind is a prompt for BaSH on *nix distributions that includes a ton of useful functionality, including:
+promptMastermind is a prompt for sh, bash, and zsh on *nix distributions that includes a ton of useful functionality,
+including:

 * A two-line prompt that displays username, hostname, and current path
 * Git prompt support (that emits information about the current branch and status when in a git path)
-* Better BaSH completion for git and git-flow
+* Better tab completion for git and git-flow
-* Installation of dotnet-cli
+* Installation of dotnet sdk, aws sdk, and gcloud sdk
 * Bookmarking support (cdable variables)
 * Variables support (add vars without modifying profile)
 * Flush DNS (on macOS)